Need to Improve Your Grip Strength?

 You don’t want it to affect your main lifts or diminish your effectiveness if you’re playing a sport, but it’s an important aspect of training and development that’s often overlooked.

 One way I’ve personally found effective for grip training is to 1.
 Train it during deload periods or off days, and 2.
-Train it AFTER maxing or a grueling workout where I’m normally taking a few days off afterwards.
+Train it AFTER maxing or a grueling workout where I’m normally taking a few days off afterward.
 Other than that, if your training permits you can work it in 1-3 times per week as necessary.

-I was always worried about grip training getting in the way of other progressions but in the long run it’s way more beneficial than you think for stability, control, and pulling heavy weights.
+I was always worried about grip training getting in the way of other progressions but in the long run, it’s way more beneficial than you think for stability, control, and pulling heavy weights.

 7 Great Grip Strength Exercises